millionsnake/millionsnake/README.md

 ## 📚 Language Skills

 In addition to programming languages, I am passionate about human languages and the connections they foster across cultures:
-- Fluent: Portuguese (native) and English
+- Fluent: Portuguese and English
 - Intermediate: Japanese and Spanish
 - Currently Learning: French
 - Future Goals: Mastering Mandarin